 Our platform is continuously improving the automation and testing methodology.
 As the workloads and data library are maintained by GO-EUC, this will be included.
 Several updates are expected in broth the data library and the workload, which will be shared in this article.

 If you have comments, questions, or suggestions, please feel free to share those in the comment below.
-Or start the conversation at our Slack channel.
+Or start the conversation at the Slack channel.

 04-20-2020: version 2004.1 – Initial release.